CloudLabs-MOC/CloudLabs-SEED/Cryptography/One-Way Hash Function/Hash Length Extension Attack Lab/Hash-Length-Extension-Attack-Lab.md

 $ gcc length_ext.c -o length_ext -lcrypto
 ```
 **Task.** Students should first generate a valid MAC for the following request (where <uid>and the MAC
-key should be obtained from theLabHome/key.txt file):
+key should be obtained from the LabHome/key.txt file):
 ```
 http://www.seedlab-hashlen.com/?myname=<name>&uid=<uid>
 &lstcmd=1&mac=<mac>